 - Temporary audio-file cleanup.

-- Removal of commands, URLs, code blocks, and technical noise from spoken text.
+- Removal of URLs, source lists, commands, paths, code blocks, and technical noise.

 Custom profiles provide task-specific model behavior without modifying or retraining the model weights.